 As I mentioned earlier, I’ve not been much of a pasta fan in the past.
 I never ordered it at restaurants and rarely made it at home.
 This is because the wheat and other grains used to make industrialized pasta are not properly prepared via sour leavening, soaking or sprouting.

-Traditional preparation methods particularly for grain based dishes like pasta are important to render the nutrition bio-available, enhance digestibility, and prevent damage to the intestinal tract.
-Hence, the pastas available today in the supermarket should be viewed as highly processed foods best not eaten on a regular basis.
+Traditional preparation methods, particularly for grain-based dishes like pasta, are important to render the nutrition bio-available, enhance digestibility, and prevent damage to the intestinal tract.
+Hence, the pasta available today in the supermarket should be viewed as highly processed foods best not eaten on a regular basis.

 Most Modern Pasta is Shaped in Teflon

-Teflon is the DuPont brand trademark for a a synthetic polymer called polytetrafluoroetheylene, a member of the perfluorinated chemical “family” of PFCs.
+Teflon is the DuPont brand trademark for a synthetic polymer called polytetrafluoroethylene, a member of the perfluorinated chemical “family” of PFCs.
 According to Environmental Working Group (EWG):

 PFCs have been found in nearly all Americans tested by federal public health officials.
 Chemicals from this family are associated with smaller birth weight and size in newborn babies, elevated cholesterol, abnormal thyroid hormone levels, liver inflammation and weakened immune defense against disease (1).

 While the greatest health risks from Teflon come from exposure to the highly toxic fumes emitted during heating (ingesting particles that flake off scratched Teflon isn’t toxic because the solid flakes are inert), most people would no doubt prefer not to support companies that use these types of toxic materials that are damaging to the environment.

 Old Fashioned Bronze Dies Making a Comeback

 The encouraging news is that forward-thinking pasta companies are choosing to use old fashioned bronze dies to shape pasta instead of Teflon.